-K2.
+J2.
 Provider and Pharmacy Directory

-The Provider and Pharmacy Directory lists the providers and pharmacies in the Community First Medicare Advantage Plan and D-SNP (HMO) network.
-While you are a member of our plan, you must use network providers to get covered services.
+The Provider Directory and Pharmacy Directory lists the providers and pharmacies in your Community First Medicare Advantage D-SNP network.
+While you are a Member of our plan, you must use network providers to get covered services.
 There are some exceptions when you first join our plan.

-You can ask for a Provider and Pharmacy Directory by calling Member Services at 1-833-434-2347, 8 am to 8 pm, 7 days a week.
-(TTY 1-800-390-1175, 24 hours a day, 7 days a week).
-You can also see the Provider and Pharmacy Directory at www.communityfirstmedicare.com or download it from this website.
+You can ask for a Provider Directory and/or Pharmacy Directory by calling Member Services at 1-833-434-2347, 8 a.m. to 8 p.m., 7 days a week.
+(TTY 7-1-1, 24 hours a day, 7 days a week).
+You can also view or download Provider Directory and Pharmacy Directory by visiting CommunityFirstMedicare.com and clicking on "Member Resources."

-The Provider and Pharmacy Directory lists current network providers such as health care professionals, hospitals, and other supports and services that you may see/have access to as a Community First Medicare Advantage Plan or D-SNP (HMO) Member.
-It also lists the current network pharmacies that you may use to get your prescription drugs.
+The Provider Directory lists current network providers such as health care professionals, hospitals, and other supports and services that you may see/have access to as a Community First Medicare Advantage D-SNP Member.
+The Pharmacy Directory lists the current network pharmacies that you may use to get your prescription drugs.